taisho6339/aws-wordpress/README.md

 # aws-wordpress

 ## Synopsis
-This repository has three templates to create scalable wordpress system.
+This repository has three template samples to create secure and scalable wordpress system.

 1. First template creates the system using ALB + AutoScalingGroup + EC2 + RDS.
 2. Second template creates the system using ECS + EC2.